telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_mongo_sink.md

     public void insertContextDataRaw(String dbName, String collectionName, long recvTimeTs, String recvTime, String entityId, String entityType, String attrName, String attrType, String attrValue, String attrMd) throws Exception;

 Updates or inserts (depending if the document already exists or not) a set of documents in the given collection within the given database.
 Such a set of documents contains all the information regarding current and past notifications (historic) for a single attribute. a set of documents is managed since historical data is stored using several resolutions and range combinations (second-minute, minute-hour, hour-day, day-month and month-year).
-See FIWARE Comet at [Github](https://github.com/telefonicaid/IoT-STH/blob/develop/README.md) for more details.
+See STH Comet at [Github](https://github.com/telefonicaid/IoT-STH/blob/develop/README.md) for more details.

 Nothing special is done with regards to the encoding.
 Since Cygnus generally works with UTF-8 character set, this is how the data is written into the collections.
 It will responsability of the MongoDB client to convert the bytes read into UTF-8.